-Beautiful wooden architecture: the Haapsalu railway station, which operates as a
+Beautiful wooden architecture: the Haapsalu railway station, which operates as a museum, as trains no longer run there.

 The lighthouse on Keri Island.
 The current building dates from 1858; between 1907 and 1912 local natural gas was used for the first time in the world to produce light.
 Boatsheds in Altja in Lahemaa National Park.